Published by Delacorte Books for Young Readers on September 1st 2015

 Spoiler Alert.
 Love is worth everything.
 Everything.

 ✘ With the subtle hints that Yoon places, I saw that game-changing twist coming halfway into the book.
 My expectation of said twist dampened both my excitement and my outrage at the preposterous direction the plot took.
-The editors definitely didn’t think through how this book could negatively affect adolescents with an uncurable disease.
+The editors definitely didn’t think through how this book could negatively affect adolescents with a chronic illness.
 Oh, such ignorance.
-Whether it is believable or not, the book’s content is highly offensive to people who suffer from SCID in real life.
+Whether it is believable or not, the book’s content is highly offensive to people who suffer from SCID or any other chronic illness in real life.

 ✘ This brings forth a million-dollar question: Is this plot twist believable?
 If you’ve read the book, you will most likely click on that green “View Spoiler” button.
 I must warn you beforehand: prepare for a speech.
 From a medical perspective: View Spoiler » From a medical perspective, yes and no. My father is a physician and it is easy to shield your children from seeing other doctors if you have access to all sorts of medication and treatments yourself.
 However, the people I know who are suffering from severe diseases or disorders spend a lot of time on Google obsessing about them, and understandably so.
 Therefore, I state that Maddy not finding out on her own that she does not actually have SCID is… a bit unlikely.
 Also, that the nurse would suspect and not say anything?
 Weird. « Hide Spoiler.
 From a psychological perspective: View Spoiler »Let’s discuss her mother’s “insanity”, which is where I will go on a rampage.
 Her mother, having lost her husband and her son, is most likely suffering from PTSD.
 However, her delusional behaviour would suggest something along the lines of schizophrenia.
 Schizophrenia can actually increase the probability of suffering from PTSD after a traumatic event… but I digress.
 Given that her mother admitted to the truth quite quickly, schizophrenia is highly unlikely.
 So, for a mother suffering from PTSD, is it realistic to be a little paranoid and overly protective?
 Sure.
 Is it realistic to have inexplicable fears regarding her daughter’s safety?
 I guess so.
 The stunt Mrs Whittier pulled, practically living in a parallel universe?
 Highly unlikely.
 (If anyone can point out scientific literature to prove otherwise, I will gladly revise this statement). « Hide Spoiler